ericproffitt/TopicModelsVB.jl/README.md

 internal presence vortex rings arise density stratification due salinity temperature...
 ```

-We see that in this case document 25 appears to be about applications of mathematical physics to ocean currents, which corresponds precisely to a combination of topics 1, 2 and 8.
+We see that in this case document 25 appears to be about mathematical physics, which corresponds precisely to topics 3 and 9.

 Furthermore, if we want to, we can also generate artificial corpora by using the ```gencorp``` function.